klandestino/pindestino/README.md

 Yes, a very slight overclocking.

+### Is it built on top of soft-float or hard-float Raspbian?

+Hard-float.

 ### How do I change the resolution?

 We hardcoded 720p into Pindestino.
 In the future, we would like the resolution to be configurable in the USB stick's app/pindestino.conf.
 However, you can change it, editing the config.txt on the SD card.
 See any Raspbian tutorial for more info.